danrounds/Jack-Compiler/README.txt

 writing a compiler for an abstractly-defined language with very little accompanying practice.
 When and if I find a substitute, I'll throw it into this repo.
 Code is hosted: https://github.com/ybakos/n2t-games-2011

-A NOTE ON STYLE: My code lines are almost invariably longer than 80 characters, because my variable/function/method/&c names are verbose.
-This is a conscious stylistic choice, but perhaps I'm underestimating the number of people stuck reading code on hardline terminals.
-Apologies to you, if you're one.

                                Project History: